-Lanproxy is an intranet penetration tool that proxy LAN personal computers and servers to the public network.
-Currently, it only supports tcp traffic forwarding, and can support any tcp upper-layer protocol (access to intranet websites, local payment interface debugging, ssh access, remote desktop. ).
-To use a third-party public network server, you must pay for the third-party, and these services have various restrictions.
-In addition, because the data packets will flow through the third-party, it is also a big hidden danger to data security.
+Lanproxy is an intranet penetration tool that proxies LAN personal computers and servers to the public network.
+Currently, it only supports TCP traffic forwarding and can support any TCP upper layer protocol (access to intranet websites, local payment interface debugging, SSH access, remote desktop. ).
+To use a third-party public network server, you must pay for the third party, and these services have various restrictions.
+In addition, since data packets will flow through the third party, it is also a major hidden danger to data security.

-I use the CentOS 7.4 system myself, so I will introduce this system as a benchmark.
-Of course, other systems are also supported (including various Linux and WIndows).
+I use the CentOS 7.4 system myself, so I will use this system as the basis for the introduction.
+Of course, other systems are also supported (including various types of Linux and WIndows).
 What needs to be noted here is that you need to be familiar with some basic Linux related commands.
 It is assumed that everyone knows some basic Linux commands.

 Note: Modify the username and password fields.

-To set the security group configuration to open port 8080, if it is a server of other platforms, you need to set up a firewall to open the port.
-The specific setting method needs to be set according to the server system type, you can search by yourself.
+You need to set up a security group configuration to open port 8080.
+If it is a server on other platforms, you need to set up a firewall to open the port.
+The specific setting method needs to be set according to the type of server system.
+You can search for it yourself.